ARTIST INTERVIEW

 Despite its novel fusion of food and cultural identity, Apple & Onion came to an end in 2021.
 How should we remember the show?

-I hope the legacy of Apple & Onion is it being a really clever show that has heart; the morality of it that goes beyond just your standard ABC plot lines.
-It was a really unique show in the way that food represented people and culture and was able to do that in a way that was, fun, relatable and not overly stereotypical.
-I really enjoyed the musicality of it.
+I hope the legacy of Apple & Onion is that it was an intelligent show with real emotional warmth – a morality that went beyond standard, formulaic children’s television plots.
+It was unique in the way it used food to represent people and culture while remaining fun, relatable, and not overly stereotypical.
+I also really loved the musicality of the show.

-Living the Dream is George Gendi's upcoming show.
-It’s a British buddy comedy, something between Apple & Onion and The Office.
-It's more for adults with quirkiness and the funny sensibility that Apple and Onion has.
+Living the Dream is George Gendi’s upcoming series.
+It is a British buddy comedy – somewhere between Apple & Onion and The Office.
+It is aimed more at adults, but it retains the same quirky humour and comic sensibility that Apple & Onion had.